De-store/frontend/README.md

 ## About

-This repository is the truffle project for the DeStore website.<br>Destore only has one smart contract which stores the app details and its owner to maintain the ownership and to keep a record of all the applications.<br>The smart contract is deployed on the `matic-mumbai network`.
+This repository is the truffle project for the DeStore website.<br>Destore only has one smart contract which stores the app details and its owner to maintain the ownership and to keep a record of all the applications.<br>The smart contract is deployed on the following networks:

+1. `matic-mumbai network` with contract address `0x3447eFaA7A0a95B44c794214b38D017FdD97A8f8` .
+2. `evmos test network` with contract address `0x5a18b5D8703D4bBf53365582F50f031965fa1Deb` .

 The website is a `react application` that is deployed on **IPFS** using **Fleek** to manage CI/CD pipeline and env variables.

-The dApp currently supports **Metamask** and **Portis** wallets and is mobile friendly.
+The dApp currently supports **Metamask** (for both matic-mumbai and evmos test network) and **Portis** (only matic-mumbai network) wallets and is mobile friendly.

 ## Other Modules